chriswsuarez/tic_tac_toe/README.md

 Future work:
   1. Add AI for single or zero player games (sims).
 This will include an easy mode (random cell selector) and smart mode (impossible to beat AI).
+  2. Add menu and instruction on how to play.
-  2. Add GUI!
+  3. Add GUI!
-  3. Add super secret mode (Ultimate tic tac toe)
+  4. Add super secret mode (Ultimate tic tac toe)